Comprehensive Credit Reporting

 With the new comprehensive credit reporting system positive data is able to be included on credit report, the positive data that can be included on credit reports include account information such as the date an account was opened and closed, credit limit, type of credit account as well as 24 months repayment history.

-What are the benefits of Comprehensive Credit Reporting for consumers?
+What are the benefits of Comprehensive Credit

-- A more balanced system: it is more balanced and transparent system for consumers who already have a good credit history, as well as those who previously had trouble meeting their financial commitments – as it may enable them to access quality credit where they may not have able to previously
+- A more balanced system: it is a more balanced and transparent system for consumers who already have a good credit history, as well as those who previously had trouble meeting their financial commitments – as it may enable them to access quality credit where they may not have able to previously